AppForce1/do-ios.com/src/content/agenda/doors-day2.md

 type: 'Logistics'
 ---

-Get into the venue, mingle and get to know each other.
+Get into the venue.
+Mingle and get to know each other.